School Search Timeline

 school search young child

 What is the right timeline for doing a school search?
 How early can you start, and what can you do if you get a late start?
-In this guide, we will break it down in stages, explaining what steps to do in the year leading up to your child’s first day at their new school.
-Our goal is to help you know what to expect in the school search process and show you tools to guide you towards enrolling your children in high-quality schools that are the right fit for their needs.
+In this guide for parents and caregivers, we will break it down in stages, explaining what steps to do in the year leading up to your child’s first day at their new school.
+Our goal is to help you know what to expect at each stage of the school search process and introduce you to tools that will help you enroll your children in high-quality schools that are the right fit for their needs.

-For example, this month, August 2023, is a great time to start a school search for a child who would be starting kindergarten in August 2024.
-Speaking of kindergarten: In Texas, your child needs to turn five years old by September 1 to be eligible for kindergarten at a public school (including traditional public schools and charter schools).
+For example, this month, August 2024, is a great time to start a school search for a child who would be starting kindergarten in August 2025.
+Speaking of kindergarten: a common question is “When will my child be the right age for kindergarten?”
+In Texas, your child needs to turn five years old by September 1 to be eligible for kindergarten at a public school, including traditional public schools and public charter schools.

 What if your child’s first day of school is more than a year away?
 You can still start your research process.
-You’ll have more opportunities to visit schools and learn about your child’s needs as you watch them develop.
-However, in Texas, charter school waiting lists don’t carry over from year to year, so there’s no purpose in applying extra early.
+The extra time will give you more opportunities to visit schools and learn about your child’s needs as you watch them develop.
+However, in Texas, charter school waiting lists don’t carry over from year to year, so there’s no purpose in applying super early.

 Twelve Months Before Starting